AppiahBlessed/0x00-python-hello_world/0x00-python-hello_world/README.md

 You are not allowed to cast the variable number into a string Your code must be 3 lines long
 You have to use f-strings tips

+Answer: Use format specifier d

+4. Print float
+mandatory
+Score: 0.0% (Checks completed: 0.0%)
+Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.

+You can find the source code here
+The output of the program should be:
+Float:, followed by the float with only 2 digits followed by a new line
+You are not allowed to cast number to string
+You have to use f-strings

+Answer: Use format specifier '.2f'